sedroche/proposals/apbs/use-shared-services-across-namespaces.md

 For example, in namespace-a the KeyCloak APB would have connected to KeyCloak in namespace-b and created a realm, a client, and a bearer-client.
 This realm and users should be removed from KeyCloak in namespace-b and the secret they are stored in, in namespace-a.
 Keycloak in namespace-b will still be running when this is completed.

-When deprovisioning a Shared Service the service should be removed whether or not there are still existing Connected Services.
+When the deprovision is being executed in the namespace that the Shared Service is deployed into, then all of the resources for that shared service should be removed.

+For example, in namespace-a the KeyCloak service is running and in namespace-b there is a connected service for keycloak.
+When running the deprovision for the KeyCloak in namespace-a the service and all of it's resource will be deleted from namespace-a even though there is still a connected service in namespace-b for this keycloak.

 ### Bind / Unbind